Duomo di Sant'Antonio Martire, Fara in Sabina: History

-Construction of this church was begun in the 13th-century at the site of a small castle-associated church called Santa Maria in Castello.
-The church has undergone various restorations over the centuries, and its facade now has an eclectic neo-classical style.
-In prior centuries, the church had been owned by the nearby Abbey of Farfa and had been elevated to a collegiate church.
-The Romanesque-style multi level bell-tower with mullioned windows stands apart from the church.
+Construction of this church began in the 13th-century on the site of a small, castle-associated church called Santa Maria in Castello.
+The church has undergone various restorations over the centuries, and its facade now has an eclectic, neoclassical style.
+In prior centuries, the church was owned by the nearby Abbey of Farfa and was elevated to a collegiate church.
+The Romanesque style multi-level bell tower, with its mullioned windows, stands apart from the main building.

-The interior contains a canvas depicting St Anne and the Virgin (Education of the Virgin) by Vincenzo Manenti and a Crucifixion with the Virgin and St John attributed to followers of Guido Reni.
+The interior contains a canvas depicting St Anne and the Virgin (Education of the Virgin) by Vincenzo Manenti, as well as a Crucifixion with the Virgin and St John attributed to followers of Guido Reni.
 The wooden tabernacle on the main altar was designed by Vignola.
-A The church has a curious crucifix, fashioned in the East, using human hair.
-The church has processional silver cross and wooden icon statue of Sant'Antonio in the sacristy.
+The church has a curious crucifix, fashioned in the East using human hair, and houses a silver processional cross and wooden icon statue of Sant'Antonio in the sacristy.